 Assumed Name Certificate (d/b/a – Doing Business As)

-d/b/a means “doing business as” and is required for businesses operating under a name other than their legal name.
-Filing for a d/b/a allows you to do business under a name other than yours, or the name under which your business is legally registered.
+If you file for a d/b/a on behalf of a legal entity (such as an LLC or corporation), it allows you to do business under a name other than the name under which your business is legally registered.
 Sole proprietorships and general partnerships are legally required to file for a d/b/a, but almost any business entity type could benefit from having one.

 Each jurisdiction uses a different form.
 Generally, the required information includes the name of the business, the street address of the business, the name of the business owner(s), the type of business to be conducted, and the expected period of operation.
 The expected period of operation should correspond to the initial term of the Franchise Agreement.
 Usually, each owner must sign the certificate and all signatures must be notarized.
 Fees generally range from $10 to $100.
 In some jurisdictions, you will need to place a fictitious name notice in a local newspaper for a certain amount of time.